microsoftgraph/microsoft-graph-comms-samples/Samples/BetaSamples/LocalMediaSamples/ComplianceRecordingBot/README.md

 ## About

 The Compliance Recording bot sample guides you through building, deploying and testing a bot.
 This sample demonstrates how a bot can receive media streams for recording.
+Please note that the sample does not actually record.
+This logic is left up to the developer.

 ## Getting Started